benaitcheson/T2A2_Marketplace_App/README.md

 ### **Rails Controller**

 A Controller was created with a ```rails g controller``` function in the terminal for both the Client and the Planner.
+These were setup to handle CRUD methods.
+I created a devise controller called admin in hopes of having an admin too.

 ---

 ## Roadmap

 In the future I would like to add some automation to the site.
 Possibly give some standard advice.
+After I get the site fully functioning.

 ---